-The Faculty of Arts is committed to ensuring all students; faculty and staff are able to study and work in an environment safe and free of discrimination and harassment.
+The Faculty of Arts is committed to ensuring all students; faculty and staff are able to study and work in an environment that is safe and free from discrimination and harassment.
 It does not tolerate behaviour that undermines that environment.
-The Department urges anyone who feels this policy has been or is being violated to:
+The Department urges anyone who feels that this policy is being violated to:

-- Discuss the matter with the person whose behaviour is causing concern; or - If that discussion is unsatisfactory, or there is concern that directs discussion is inappropriate or threatening, discuss it with the Chair of the Department
+- Discuss the matter with the person whose behaviour is causing concern; or - If that discussion is unsatisfactory, or there is concern that direct discussion is inappropriate or threatening, discuss it with the Chair of the Department.

 For additional advice or assistance regarding this policy you may contact the Office of the Student Ombuds.
-Information about the University of Alberta Discrimination and Harassment Policy and Procedures is described in UAPPOL
+Information about the University of Alberta Discrimination and Harassment Policy and Procedures is described in UAPPOL.